 - Excellent written and verbal communication and interpersonal skills

 In keeping with CAI’s “safety first” approach during the COVID-19 epidemic, to ensure the health of our employees and the public whom we interact with, we are requiring all CAI employees to receive COVID-19 vaccinations within 6 weeks of their hire date.
 (If someone is unable to obtain a vaccine due to a medical/disability or religious reason, they may contact CAI’s HR department; contact information will be provided as part of the interview process.)

 HOW TO APPLY:

-CAI offers a competitive salary with excellent benefits and working conditions.
+The salary range for this position is $70,000 - $75,000, with excellent benefits and working conditions.
 Apply for this job.